About Mania Taher

 Biography

-Mania Taher’s academic background lies at the intersection of architecture and urban design.
-Her upcoming book project explores the world-making of first-generation immigrant Bangladeshi women in New York, mainly by examining their dwellings and a network of locations within their residential environments.
-Dr. Taher analyzes her research participants’ physical and sensory ways of reconstructing spatial memories related to their everyday objects, activities, and bodily experiences of transnational displacement through spatial mapping.
-Dr. Taher’s broader research interest also focuses on the material and spatial histories of South Asia.
-In recent years, her research projects have been supported by the American Institute of Bangladesh Studies (AIBS), the Society of Architectural Historians (SAH), and the Historic American Buildings Survey (HABS).
+Dr. Taher’s upcoming book project explores the world-making of first-generation Bangladeshi immigrant women in New York, primarily by examining their dwellings and a network of locations within their residential environments.
+She analyzes her research participants’ physical and sensory ways of reconstructing spatial memories related to their everyday objects, activities, and bodily experiences of transnational displacement through spatial mapping.
+Her broader research interest also focuses on the material and spatial histories of South Asia.
+In recent years, her research projects have been supported by the Humanities Research Institute (HRI), Office of the Vice Chancellor for Research and Innovation (OVCRI), Architectural Research Centers Consortium (ARCC), American Institute of Bangladesh Studies (AIBS), the Society of Architectural Historians (SAH), and the Historic American Buildings Survey (HABS).

 Research Interest